+E. Miscellaneous

-- E. Miscellaneous - 1.
-Case budgeting
+1. Case budgeting

-Appointed counsel shall comply with the court's cost containmentcase budgeting procedures outlined in the court's Administrative Order 15-4 for cases in which attorney compensation exceeds the statutory maximum amount applicable to felony cases.
+Appointed counsel shall comply with the court's budgeting procedures for cases in which attorney compensation exceeds the statutory maximum amount applicable to felony cases.

 2. No receipt of other payment

 Appointed counsel may not require, request, or accept any payment or promise of payment or any other valuable consideration for representation under the CJA, unless such payment is approved by order of the court.